peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

     the increase over expected relative abundance may have been related to cross‐sample contamination.

-If we set that aside as a one off event, then the next worst contamination at 32 copies might be taken into consideration for a general minimum abundance. i.e. using 10 is arguably too low, and perhaps our default of 100 is overly strict.
+If we set that aside as a one off event, then the next worst contamination at 32 copies might be taken into consideration for a general minimum abundance for amplicon library one. i.e. using 10 is arguably too low, and perhaps our default of 100 is overly strict.

 Missing positive controls
 -------------------------